Minsteams/My-AVL-Tree/README.md

 # My-AVL-Tree
-Trying to make an AVL tree using C++ code.
+Trying to make an AVL tree and a kd tree using C++ code.